 We all work diligently to provide for our family.
 We work jobs that we may or may not like in order to pay the monthly bills and most people understand the need for a budget.
 However, there are times where all of our efforts seem fruitless when emergencies come up and we just need a little more cash to get us through a situation.
-Believe it or not, we all have cash lying around within the things we don’t necessarily need.
+Well, believe it or not, we all have cash lying around within the things we don’t necessarily need.

 Clothes and Accessories – Brand name clothes and accessories can be expensive, but many consignment stores will buy them from you provided they are in decent condition.
 Try selling on sites like Poshmark, ThredUp, Tradesy and Ebay.